pruthviperumalla/Event-Recommender-System/README.md

 1. **Accuracy:** For accuracy, the baseline strategy would be to always predict the most frequent class as that would yield the highest possible accuracy.

 2. **F0.5 score:** Precision and recall always counter balance each other.
-Predicting the minority class (not interested in our case) would give a good lower bound for F0.5 score [2].
+Always predicting the minority class ("not interested" in our case) would give a good lower bound for F0.5 score [2].

 ### Model results and analysis